AlexSafatli/airtable-dnd/README.md

 ## Usage

+This script has a number of commands and will eventually feature more.

+### Manage Items

+`./airtable-dnd items <item_json_file_paths...>` uses a [5etools](https://5etools.com/) JSON file or set of JSON files containing item data to populate weight and value data in a party inventory table.

+### Manage Encounters

-`./airtable-dnd <encounter_json_file_path> [submit/slots]` where the path to an encounter JSON file points to a file with the following example format:
+`./airtable-dnd encounter <encounter_json_file_path> [submit/slots]` where the
+path to an encounter JSON file points to a file with the following example
+format:

 ```
 {